Peace war game

 Peace war game is an iterated game originally played in academic groups and by computer simulation for years to study possible strategies of cooperation and aggression.
 As peace makers became richer over time it became clear that making war had greater costs than initially anticipated.
-The only strategy that acquired wealth more rapidly was a "Genghis Khan", a constant aggressor making war continually to gain resources.
+The only strategy that acquired wealth more rapidly was a constant aggressor making war continually to gain resources.
 This led to the development of the "provokable nice guy" strategy, a peace-maker until attacked.
 Multiple players continue to gain wealth cooperating with each other while bleeding the constant aggressor.
-The Hanseatic League for trade and mutual defense appears to have originated from just such concerns about seaborne raiders.

 The peace war game is a variation of the iterated prisoner's dilemma in which the decisions (Cooperate, Defect) are replaced by (Peace, War).
 Strategies remain the same with reciprocal altruism, "Tit for Tat", or "provokable nice guy" as the best deterministic one.
 This strategy is simply to make peace on the first iteration of the game; after that, the player does what his opponent did on the previous move.
 A slightly better strategy is "Tit for Tat with forgiveness".
 When the opponent makes war, on the next move, the player sometimes makes peace anyway, with a small probability.
 This allows an escape from wasting cycles of retribution, a motivation similar to the Rule of Ko in the game of Go.
 "Tit for Tat with forgiveness" is best when miscommunication is introduced, when one's move is incorrectly reported to the opponent.
 A typical payoff matrix for two players (A, B) of one iteration of this game is: